JuliaImages/juliaimages.github.io/docs/src/arrays_colors.md

 | ![checker](assets/arrays_colors/uint8.png) | ![checker2](assets/arrays_colors/uint8_to_double.png) |

-The one on the right looks white because floating-point types are interpreted on a 0-to-1 colorscale, whereas `uint8` is interpreted on a 0-to-255 colorscale.
+The one on the right looks white because floating-point types are interpreted on a 0-to-1 colorscale (and all of the entries in `img` happen to be 1 or higher), whereas `uint8` is interpreted on a 0-to-255 colorscale.
+Unfortunately, two arrays that are *numerically identical* have very different meanings as images.

 Many frameworks offer convenience functions for converting images from one representation to another, but this can be a source of bugs if we